My Quiet Kitchen

 Author: Lori Rasmussen, My Quiet Kitchen

-These vegan chocolate muffins are lightly sweetened, rich with cocoa and chocolate chips, and made with whole-grain oat flour.
+These healthier chocolate muffins are vegan, lightly sweetened, full of cocoa and chocolate chips, and made with whole-grain oat flour.
 They're oil-free and delicious any time of day, from breakfast to dessert!

 Servings: 12 muffins